Education is in Perfect Alignment with Industry, Right?

 So today I met with the faculty of a local automotive trade school.
 I had a shop owner and a business consultant with me.
 The shop owner explained in as nice of way that he could that the students they were graduating were not ready for industry.
 The response was that they had a 100% placement and they are NATEF and COE certified.
 The shop owner then explained that he had hired 4 of their graduates and was only able to keep one of them.
 I guess that they were 100% hired once.
 Does that count?
 The faculty and administrator stated that they had a solid program that prepared the students to fix cars.
 Our contention was that the students should be working in automotive along side the school work.
 Most work in fast food or other gateway job.
 Wouldn't be better to have host shops with Master Technicians to help them on their path?
 Our vision is a system that keeps the students doing jobs and adding to their skills one step at a time.
 Line upon line, skill upon skill.
 Two years is a long time to remember how to read a dial indicator or how to check a voltage drop.
 Repetition seems to be what keeps us sharp.
 I know some are educators.
 Some are trainers, some shop owners and some technicians.
 It would be great if you could share how you see this picture.
 Thoughts?

+This is something I think about a fair bit.
+There are no easy answers.
 I am from Canada where we have an apprenticeship program.
 Students finish the approximate 4 year program with approximately 2 months in class per year and the remainder hands on at work.
 At the completion of the 4 year program most are fairly competent.
 After completion some go on to further train and others don't.
 I think

 Bill, I like so much of what Canada has done to improve technician competence.
 I would like to see this adopted by industry vs. being dictated to by the government.
 We need schools to see the benefit of working while learning at the same time.
 The strange thing is that other trades do this both union and non-union.

 Learn from our mistakes though.
 I used to be on the apprenticeship committee for Alberta.
 They have a mandate that the pass rate is kept in the mid eighties.
 If a question was flagged with too many students getting it wrong, we would have to change it so that it was easier.
 We still have way too many people pushed through our system that are terrible mechanics.

 Oh I agree with that.
 I just feel that the standard needs to be raised.
 The pass rate doesn't need to be that high.
 The other part I failed to mention falls on the industry side.
 Service managers signing off on apprentice hours as "satisfactory" when they should be checking "unsatisfactory" which I have yet to even hear of happening.
 If both sides did a better job, we would have a better job

 All school programs should have an advisory board made up of local shop owners or service managers that can contribute to the real world needs of the employer.
 Unfortunately, as Michael has seen, many programs are run by instructors that don’t care or realize what needs to be done or don’t take the advidory boards advice because they “have always done it this way” or “have 100% job placement“ or

 Must be something in the air in Utah right now!
 Interesting to see this post after what I wrote today!
 I'll be interpreting the NATEF standards a little loosely and applying them how I see fit